vippsas/vipps-partner-api/vipps-partner-api.md

 ![Get information about a merchant based on organization number](images/sequence-diagram-get-orgno.png)

-In the current version of the Partner API only returns a list of MSNs connected to the partner making the API request, but we _may_ extend this later.
+The current version of the Partner API only returns a list of MSNs connected to the partner making the API request, but we _may_ extend this later.

 The response (see the Swagger spec for details):